matthodan/jekyll-asset-pipeline/README.md

 5. Instead of running the `jekyll` command to compile your site, you should use Octopress' rake commands (e.g. `rake generate`) as outlined [here](http://octopress.org/docs/blogging/).

-If you have any difficulties using JAPR with Octopress, please [open an issue](http://github.com/janosrusiczki/japr/issues).
+If you have any difficulties using Jekyll Asset Pipeline with Octopress, please [open an issue](http://github.com/janosrusiczki/japr/issues).

 ## Contribute

-You can contribute to the JAPR by submitting a pull request [via GitHub](https://github.com/janosrusiczki/japr).
+You can contribute to the Jekyll Asset Pipeline by submitting a pull request [via GitHub](https://github.com/janosrusiczki/japr).
 There are a few areas that need improvement:

 - __Tests, tests, tests.__ **This project is now fully tested.**
 - __Successive preprocessing.__ Currently you can only preprocess a file once.
-It would be better if you could run an asset through multiple preprocessors before it gets compressed and bundled. **As of v0.1.0, JAPR now supports successive preprocessing.**
+It would be better if you could run an asset through multiple preprocessors before it gets compressed and bundled. **As of v0.1.0, Jekyll Asset Pipeline now supports successive preprocessing.**
-- __Handle remote assets.__ Right now, JAPR does not provide any way to include remote assets in bundles unless you save them locally before generating your site.
+- __Handle remote assets.__ Right now, Jekyll Asset Pipeline does not provide any way to include remote assets in bundles unless you save them locally before generating your site.
 Moshen's [Jekyll Asset Bundler](https://github.com/moshen/jekyll-asset_bundler) allows you to include remote assets, which is pretty interesting.
 That said, it is generally better to keep remote assets separate so that they load asynchronously.

 If you have any ideas or you would like to see anything else improved please use the [issues section](https://github.com/janosrusiczki/japr/issues).